 The Master of Education degree in Secondary Education English is designed to prepare quality teachers who possess the knowledge, skills, and dispositions that enable them to deliver effective, research-based instruction in secondary English Language Arts classrooms.

 Requirements for admission to the Master of Education in Secondary Education English program are:

-- A grade point average of 3.0 or higher on all undergraduate coursework, and a grade point average of 3.25 or higher on all undergraduate English coursework.
+1. A grade point average of 3.0 on all undergraduate coursework in the field OR a related field (English Education), and a minimum GPA of 3.25 on all undergraduate English coursework.

 |Master of Education in Secondary Education English||33hrs|